dnstrach/Journal/README.md

 ```

 # Improvements
 Future improvements include storing the fetched quote in the app's cache instead of making a call each time.
-Also, adding a daily push notification to read today's quote.
+Also, implementing daily push notifications to read today's quote.